TitanEchelon/TitanEchelonAi/README.md

 ✨ If you would like to help spread the word about Titan, please consider starring the repo!

 > [!WARNING]
-> Here be dragons!
-As we plan to ship a torrent of features in the following months, future updates **will** contain **breaking changes**.
+> We plan to ship a torrent of features in the following months, future updates **will** contain **breaking changes**.
 With Titan evolving, we'll annotate changes and highlight migration paths as we encounter them.

 ## [What is Titan?](https://www.titanechelonai.com/developer-wiki)
 Titan is a Rust library for building scalable, modular, and ergonomic **LLM-powered** applications.